 In the first part of our series "How to Dashboard" I want to show you the functional implementation of a sales dashboard.
 It is not about the detailed technical implementation, the features of a tool or general visualization tips, but rather about a concrete example how such a dashboard can look like.

-The selection of the design tool (Lumira Designer, SAP Analytic Cloud, Power BI or similar) does not play a role in this case, as the end product can be implemented in all common tools.
+The selection of the design tool (Lumira Designer, SAP Analytics Cloud, Power BI or similar) does not play a role in this case, as the end product can be implemented in all common tools.

 Our example concerns a sales dashboard of an international group in the pharmaceutical industry.
 The group consists of several companies in different countries.
 The dashboard should contain an aggregated overview including the possibility to look at different regions in detail.

 The data model is deliberately kept simple, so the key figures are aggregated at company level and not broken down into individual products.
 The data comprises twelve months and two companies in the Group, each active in two sectors and operating in 5 countries.

 |Company Name||Name of the company in the Group|